 Machine Learning

-Description: The course is devoted to classical and current machine learning paradigms.
-The goal is the "artificial" generation of knowledge from experience or examples: An artificial system analyses examples (data) in a structured way, learns from exactly these examples, and can generalise them after the learning phase is finished.
-In addition to unsupervised learning and statistical learning, Adaboost, Random Forests, and Neural Networks are also covered.
-Examples on image-based object recognition or classification provide current application references.
-The syllabus includes features, shape signature, shape context, unsupervised learning (clustering methods), minimal spanning trees, Markov clustering, Bayes classifier, appearance-based object recognition, hidden Markov models, PCA, Adaboost, random forests, neural networks,
+Description: The course is devoted to both classical and contemporary paradigms of machine learning.
+Its aim is the “artificial” generation of knowledge from experience or examples: an artificial system analyses examples (data) in a structured manner, learns specifically from these examples, and, after completing the learning phase, is capable of generalising to new situations.
+In addition to unsupervised and statistical learning, methods such as Adaboost, Random Forests, and Neural Networks are also covered.
+Application examples from image-based object analysis and classification provide up-to-date practical relevance.

 Language: German